About

 Outcomes

-We are studying all of these and are specifically looking at the impacts they may have in terms of four sets of outcomes:
+We studied all of these and are looked at the impacts they may have had in terms of four sets of outcomes:

 - Residential outcomes encompassing housing and neighbourhoods